Optimize your data warehouses, not just your warehouses

 When to use a Database vs a Data Warehouse?

-Great, so let’s get our Analysts to analyze our databases and gain insights from it!
+Great, so let’s get our Analysts to analyze our databases and gain insights from them!
 For the same reason, your databases should generally be optimized for transaction recording (OLTP), it shouldn’t be a source of data analysis.
-Running frequent SQL or NoSQL queries and updates on your database can cause a significant slow down in its run time leading to delayed and outdated data appearing on dashboards or possibly even creating errors leading to data integrity issues.
+Running frequent SQL or NoSQL queries and updates on your database can cause a significant slowdown in its run time, leading to delayed and outdated data appearing on dashboards or possibly even creating errors, leading to data integrity issues.
 So how do we solve this issue?
 Simple – analyze your data warehouse!
 Once historical data has been sent to the warehouse for storage, it is free to be poked around in without worrying about causing issues to your data or customers.
-Keeping a rigid schema of data storage in your warehouse is not only something which allows for data processing automation, but may return it’s value numerous times over to your organization.
+Keeping a rigid schema of data storage in your warehouse is not only something that allows for data processing automation, but may return its value numerous times over to your organization.

 Hooray!
-Then what exactly is this Data Lake you’re talking about then?
+Then what exactly is this Data Lake you’re talking about?

 A Data Lake is a little bit like what it sounds like – A vast area we can store large amounts (often in petabytes) of raw, unprocessed data.
 Don’t know what to do with your data?
 Cool, throw it in the data lake.
 Got sound and image data of your pumps and generators you don’t know why you recorded?
 Cool, throw it in the data lake.
 Don’t even know where this data came from?
 Cool, throw it in the data lake.